 Visit the Rock Ranch Festivals as one of the best weekend getaways for family fun on Saturdays that include hot air balloons, “not so scary” Halloween fun, and National Pumpkin Destruction Day!
 Built by the late S. Truett Cathy of Chick-fil-A, this 1,500-acre working cattle ranch located about an hour south of Atlanta was founded by Truett to “unite families to the land and each other.”

 The Beaufort Fall Festival of Homes & Gardens is a delightful way to spend a fall afternoon in October.
 Pick a day out of the three offered for a private stroll through historic homes and plantations in the Beaufort National Historic Landmark District and surrounding Lowcountry.

 The South Carolina Pecan Festival in Downtown Florence is a fabulous spot to experience fall in South Carolina for one of the best weekend getaways.
 Enjoy eight different stages of live entertainment, over 200 Arts and Crafts, Non-Profit, and Food Vendors, the “Run Like a Nut” and “Bike Like a Nut” events.
-This is the 15th year for the festival of great activities, entertainment, and family fun.
+For 15 years, they’ve been providing a lovely festival of great activities, entertainment, and family fun.

 Head out for a family hike at Spoonauger Falls with its easy terrain at just half a mile to the beautiful 50-foot falls and a shallow pool at the bottom that the kiddos will adore.
 Table Rock State Park offers even more impressive fall foliage views but the payment is it’s strenuous 3.6-mile climb up 2,000 feet of mountain to reach the top of the granite dome.
 Table Rock also has two lakes, a campground, mountain cabins, and a historic lodge.